Data, Algorithms, Justice, & Fairness: An Ulam Lecture with Cris Moore

 The title of the lecture presented on Tuesday, September 25th is "Data, Algorithms, Justice, and Fairness"

 Algorithms are being used to decide whether defendants will show up for court, whether they should be released on bail, and whether they will be good citizens if they are given parole.
 How accurate are these algorithms?
 What data are they based on?
 And how fair are they to different subgroups of the population?
 Over the past few years, a controversy has erupted over the issue of algorithmic fairness — whether these algorithms treat some people differently than others.
-Prof. Moore will lead us through how these algorithms work, what data they are based on, and how “fairness” and “accuracy” are slippery terms.
+Moore leads us through how these algorithms work, what data they are based on, and how “fairness” and “accuracy” are slippery terms.
 Can decisions made by AI be explained to the humans affected by them?
 What recourse do we have if we disagree with them?
 Will algorithms help us move forward to a better future, or will they encode and enshrine the biases of the past?

 Cristopher Moore is a Professor at the Santa Fe Institute where he works on problems at the interface of mathematics, computer science, and physics.
 The co-author of The Nature of Computation (Oxford University Press), a classic textbook in modern mathematics, Moore has also written more than 150 scientific papers on topics ranging from quantum computing to the theory of social networks.

 Moore is an elected fellow of the American Association for the Advancement of Science, the American Physical Society, and the American Mathematical Society.
-He served on the Santa Fe City Council from 1994-2002.